 Similar to stock prices, SRECs that are sold through aggregators have volatile pricing and will fluctuate over time.
 Policy changes such as increases or decreases in a state’s RPS goal or changes to ACPs for utilities can have immediate and drastic impacts on SREC pricing in a specific market.
 In other words, a state can become a commodity market for SRECs, or an unattractive market, practically overnight.
 Thus, the pro of using an online aggregator is the potential for greater returns for your SRECs but the con is increased risk.

 If we use price as the key indicator, the best SREC markets in the U.S. for homeowners are Washington D.C., New Jersey and Massachusetts.
 To date, these are all the active SREC markets in the United States and the current and former prices for SRECs in each market:

 Active U.S. REC Markets with Solar Carve Out Programs

-As you can see from the data, the price of SRECs has fallen significantly in every market other than D.C. in the past year.
+In general, SREC prices fall each year, although there are always exceptions.
 This is to be expected as more solar power is installed in each of these states – it signals that there is a greater supply of SRECs in the market, which means that utilities are closer to reaching their RPS goals.
 Low prices can also indicate that the fines for not submitting RECs specifically for solar are unsubstantial.
 The other takeaway, however, is that the NJ, MA and D.C.
 SREC markets are still paying off major dividends for your PV credits and with prices likely to continue to fall, there is no better time to go solar than now.

 It should be noted that for homeowners considering solar in states that have active SREC markets, you are only eligible to sell SRECs if you own your solar panels.
 Thus, if you choose to finance your PV system with a lease or power purchase agreement, you will not be eligible for this incentive that can net you $1,000 or more a year in top SREC states.